 By 7:00 pm, we’ll all head out to dinner at a favorite local restaurant and surely enjoy more of some of the most lively conversation to be had, reminiscent of our “old times” together.
 We can hardly wait!

-As we begin our final six days in Minnesota a sense of whirlwind activities is upon us.
-We’ve reserved this final week to say goodbye (once again) to family and friends, make any last minute purchases, prepare our old clothing for delivery to Goodwill and make the finishing touches on our packing in order to comply with baggage weight limits on Delta Airlines.
+As we begin our final six days in Minnesota, a sense of whirlwind activities is upon us.
+We’ve reserved this last week to say goodbye (once again) to family and friends, make any last-minute purchases, prepare our old clothing for delivery to Goodwill and make the finishing touches on our packing to comply with baggage weight limits on Delta Airlines.

 |A little history of the railroad coming to Wayzata in 1867.|

 We fly out on Friday, July 7th at 2:20 pm, arriving in Las Vegas at 3:39 pm with a two-hour time change (we won’t even notice that!).
 With the fourth of July this week on Tuesday (US Independence Day celebration – for our friends overseas), lots of activities planned, and unreal traffic, we’re attempting to plan this final week carefully.